robertmuth/Cwerg/Docs/opcodes.md

 ## Annotation

 #### [70] nop
-nop - internal use.
+nop - internal use

 #### [71] nop1 *src_and_dst* <sub>[REG:ANY]</sub> =
-nop with one reg - internal use.
-Can be used to `reserve` a reg for code generation.
+nop with one reg - internal use

+              Note: Can be used to `reserve` a reg for code generation.

 #### [77] line *file* <sub>[NAME]</sub> *line* <sub>[CONST:ANY]</sub>
 NYI

 #### [78] inline *target-asm-ins* <sub>[BYTES]</sub>
-inject arbitrary target instructions into instruction stream
+Inject arbitrary target instructions into instruction stream

 #### [79] getfp *dst* <sub>[REG:ADDR]</sub>
-materialize the frame-pointer.
+Materialize the frame-pointer.

              Get the stack-pointer's value before the call.
 Used mainly to interface with the Linux execution environment at program startup.

 #### [7a] getsp *dst* <sub>[REG:ADDR]</sub>
-materialize the stack-pointer.
+Materialize the stack-pointer.

              Get the current stack-pointer.
 Used mainly to interface with the Linux execution environment after a clone syscall.

 #### [7b] gettp *dst* <sub>[REG:ADDR]</sub>
-materialize the tls-pointer.
+Materialize the tls-pointer.

 ## Directives